wunderlicht/howmany/README.md

-Then the agile guys came up with time boxes (the best thing ever), story point estimations, and the velocity of a team. (definition of velocity: rolling average over the last 8 sprints).
+Then the agile guys came up with time boxes (the best thing ever), story point estimations, and the velocity of a team. (definition of velocity: rolling average over the last 8 sprints of story points delivered).
 This is slightly better, still misleading.

 Here is a little experiment.
 Let's assume we have a (preliminary) velocity of 3.5.
 Conveniently the historic data was 1, 2, 3, 4, 5, 6 points per iteration